csmaxuebin/RL-KDA/Readme.md

    - This script could be involved in analyzing or modifying the degree sequence of nodes in a graph.
 "Degree sequence" refers to a list of degrees of the nodes in the graph, which anonymized or altered in some way by this script.
 Anonymization can involve making the sequence less identifiable to protect privacy.

 2. **degreechange.py**:
-   - This script deals with changes to the degree of nodes within a network or graph over time or under certain conditions.
-It is calculating the degree changes or implementing changes to study the effects on the graph's properties.
+   - Determine the degree of addition or reduction.

 3. **GraphModification.py**:
    - This script modifies a graph structure.
-Modifications include adding or removing nodes or edges, altering weights of edges, or other transformations aimed at analyzing the impact on graph metrics or preparing data for further analysis.
+Sorts nodes based on their degree centrality and operates on their edges to generate an anonymous graph.

 4. **RLKDA.py**:
    -  The name suggests it is involve a specific algorithm or method, possibly related to machine learning or data analysis, where "RL" could refer to Reinforcement Learning and "KDA" could denote some form of Kernel Discriminant Analysis or another algorithmic approach.
 The script can implement or utilize this methodology for processing data.